Alee14/DLAP/README.md

 When contributing, be sure to add yourself to the contributors list in `/commands/about.js`.

 # Future Features
-* Custom string support (Basically change what the bot is saying)
-* Convert codebase to TypeScript
 * Easier to use interface

 # Credits